Houston–Mount Everest flight expedition: Planning

 Stewart Blacker in 1933, wearing flying gear and a monocle.

-The inventor Stewart Blacker joined the expedition; he was an experienced pilot who had served in the British Indian Army from 1907 to 1932 (reaching the rank of major), so was familiar with the region.
+The inventor Stewart Blacker joined the expedition.
+He was an experienced pilot who had served in the British Indian Army from 1907 to 1932 (reaching the rank of major), so was familiar with the region.
 Air commodore Peregrine Fellowes was brought in to lead the expedition and head its planning.
-Fellowes and Blacker obtained the necessary permissions from the Air Ministry, India Office and the government of Nepal to allow the flight to occur.
-Nepal granted permission for only a single flight; while the 13th Dalai Lama of Tibet refused permission for the aircraft to enter Tibetan airspace.
+Fellowes and Blacker obtained permission from the Air Ministry, India Office and the government of Nepal to allow the flight.
+Nepal granted permission for a single flight, while the 13th Dalai Lama of Tibet refused permission for the aircraft to enter Tibetan airspace.

 Blacker also convinced the Royal Geographical Society that a flight would provide valuable information for the planned 1933 British Mount Everest expedition, which aimed to climb to the summit.
 A flight might also search for evidence of George Mallory and Andrew Irvine, who had disappeared during an attempt to reach the summit during the 1924 expedition.
 If Mallory and Irvine had reached the summit before dying on the descent, they might have left some record or abandoned equipment at the summit.
 The Royal Geographical Society agreed to support the expedition.

 Clydesdale decided to use two biplane aircraft for the attempt: the first Westland PV-6 to be built (a prototype of the Westland Wallace bomber), registered G-ACBR; and a modified Westland PV-3, registered G-ACAZ (referred to as the Houston-Westland).
 He selected David Fowler McIntyre, a flight lieutenant from 602 Squadron, to pilot the other aircraft.
 Each pilot would be accompanied by an observer in the second seat of the aircraft: Blacker accompanied Clydesdale in the PV-3, and Sidney R. G. Bonnett, a cinematographer for Gaumont British News, accompanied McIntyre in the PV-6.

-Both aircraft were modified (by Blacker) to enclose the observer positions, but retained open pilot's cockpits.
-Oxygen systems were installed, to keep the crew alive using oxygen masks.
+Blacker modified both aircraft to enclose the observer positions while retaining open pilots' cockpits.
+Oxygen systems were installed to keep the crew alive using oxygen masks.
 The crews wore multiple layers of sheepskin clothing and the aircraft were modified to provide connections for heated flying suits.
 To save weight, there were no parachutes.
-Special fuel was developed, that would not freeze at the low temperatures expected.
-The supplies of fuel and oxygen were sufficient for only 15 minutes at high altitude.
-To obtain a photographic mosaic of the terrain, each aircraft was equipped with a fixed downwards-pointing film camera in the fuselage, while the observers carried still cameras.
-Bonnett selected a Williamson Automatic Eagle III camera for the task.
+Special fuel was developed that would not freeze at the low temperatures expected.
+The supplies of fuel and oxygen were sufficient for 15 minutes at high altitude.
+Both aircraft had fixed downwards-pointing film cameras in the fuselage while the observers carried still cameras.
+Bonnett selected a Williamson Automatic Eagle III camera.